swiftech/SWState/README.md

 # SWState

-A really simple but useful state machine implementation based on Java 8 with zero dependencies.
+A really easy to use but powerful State Machine implementation based on Java 8 with zero dependencies.

 # Usage

-Assume that we have a turnstile with 2 states `Locked`, `Unlocked` and 2 actions `Coin`, `Push`, just like the diagram shows:
+Assume that we have a turnstile with 2 states `Locked`, `Unlocked` and 2 actions `Coin`, `Push`, as the diagram shows:

 ![](docs/state_machine1.png)

+The main class that you use SWState is `StateMachine`, before using that, you should build it by class `StateBuilder`.

 ### Build the `StateMachine`

-  Before using `StateMachine` you must set it up by defining Actions and Process with `StateBuilder`:

 defined states：

 ```java
 final String STATE_LOCKED = "Locked";
 final String STATE_UNLOCKED = "Unlocked";
 ```

+Use `StateBuilder` to define Actions and Processes:

 ```java
 StateBuilder<String, Serializable> stateBuilder = new StateBuilder<>();